zarf-dev/proposals/0035-feature-flags/README.md

 }
 ```

-#### Store() and StoreDefault()
+#### Set() and SetDefault()
 ```
-// Store takes a slice of one or many flags, inserting the features onto user-configured features.
+// Set takes a slice of one or many flags, inserting the features onto user-configured features.
 If a feature name is
-// provided that is already a part of the set, then Store will return an error.
+// provided that is already a part of the set, then Set will return an error.
-// TODO: Should we allow users to call this multiple times even if we don't allow them to overwrite features? func Store(features []Feature) error {
+// TODO: Should we allow users to call this multiple times even if we don't allow them to overwrite features? func Set(features []Feature) error {
   ...
 }

-// StoreDefault takes a slice of one or many flags, inserting the features onto the default feature set.
+// SetDefault takes a slice of one or many flags, inserting the features onto the default feature set.
 If
-// a feature name is provided that is already a part of the set, then StoreDefault will return an error.
+// a feature name is provided that is already a part of the set, then SetDefault will return an error.
 This function
 // can only be called once.
-func StoreDefault(features []Feature) error {
+func SetDefault(features []Feature) error {
   ...
 }
 ```